maangulo12/starter-kit/README.md

 ![Alt text](docs/img/pgAdmin5.png "pgAdmin Step 5")

 ## Setting up the Database
-In this project, we use a script called **manage.py** to automate the process of setting up the database.
+In this Starter-Kit, we use a script called **manage.py** to automate the process of setting up the database.
 This script is used to automatically create the tables in the database from the Python models.
 Here is how you can use it.